jamesgraves/rust-cookbook/src/encoding/complex/complex-json.md

 Unstructured JSON can be parsed into a universal [`serde_json::Value`] type that is able to represent any valid JSON data.

-The example below shows a `&str` of JSON being parsed.
+The example below shows a `&str` (reference to a string slice) of JSON being parsed.
 The expected value is declared using the [`json!`] macro.

 ```rust
 {{#include examples/complex-json.rs}}